1

 -

-Botanical Name: Amelanchier grandiflora 'Autumn Brilliance' -
+Botanical Name: Autumn Brilliance' Serviceberry, Juneberry Amelanchier grandiflora 'Autumn Brilliance' - Multi Stem -

-Common Name: Autumn Brilliance Serviceberry, Juneberry -
+Common Name: Autumn Brilliance' Serviceberry, Juneberry -

-Hardiness Zones: 4 to 9 -
+Hardiness Zones: 4-9 -

 Foliage Type: Deciduous -

-Bloom Time: Early to mid-spring -
+Bloom Time: Early Spring (March-April) -

-Growth Rate: Moderate -
+Growth Rate: Moderate to Fast -

-Light Requirements: Full sun to partial shade -
+Light Requirements: Full Sun to Partial Shade -

 Attracts Pollinators: Yes -